All swimming pools should adhere to the rules and regulations implemented in order to practice proper safety and caution.

 In North Carolina, owners are swimming pools should be aware of a legal doctrine called Attractive Nuisance.
 Attractive Nuisance is a legal doctrine that can place liability on the owner of a swimming pool who does not take proper precautions to protect children from the pool, even if the children are trespassing.
 According to the doctrine of Attractive Nuisance, if the owner of a swimming pool knows or has reason to know that children are likely to trespass in an attempt to access the swimming pool, then the owner of the swimming pool must take reasonable measures to prevent the trespassers from accessing the swimming pool and being injured or killed.

 For more information, feel free to look through our North Carolina Personal Injury FAQs.
-Call Kreger Brodish at (888) 820-5885 to speak to a North Carolina Personal Injury Lawyer today.
+Call Kreger Brodish at (888) 820-5885 to speak to a Durham Personal Injury Lawyer today.

 Call Kreger Brodish at (888) 820-5885 to speak to a North Carolina Personal Injury Lawyer today.